Senate confirms Trump's pick to lead Voice of America

 Democrats feared that Pack, a conservative filmmaker and former educator, could turn the organization into a Trump propaganda machine funded with more than $200 million a year in taxpayer money.
 Trump has mused about his desire to control a media outlet.

+“Congratulations to Michael Pack!” the president tweeted Thursday.
+“Nobody has any idea what a big victory this is for America.
+Why?
+Because he is going to be running the VOICE OF AMERICA, and everything associated with it.”

-Pack has dismissed concerns he would allow that to happen, but the recent furor has reignited those concerns.
+Pack has dismissed concerns he would allow the organization to turn into a Trump propaganda machine, but the recent furor has reignited those concerns.
 Democrats on the Senate Foreign Relations Committee tried unsuccessfully eight times to postpone consideration of the nomination two weeks ago.
 New Jersey Sen. Bob Menendez and others argued it should be delayed because Pack had not answered questions about discrepancies in tax returns related to a nonprofit organization he runs.

 Menendez on Thursday said the Senate was setting a “dangerous precedent” by moving ahead.